 Below is our breakdown of the pluses and minuses of some common air duct cleaning tools.

-- Is not as efficient as cleaning with an air whip
+- Not as effective as an air whip or rotary brush

 An air whip is best used to clean light to medium dirt accumulation in small and medium ductwork.